sadiechi/research/README.md

 In the last Thursday sesion, we worked as a team with marshmallows to build the tallest tower.
 This can be linked to the concept of agile software development, where collaboration in a tean is essential to evolve and develop solutions to problems.
 Agile appeared to be more similar to a dot plot, where it has uncertainty but has success through smaller increments.

 The main goal was to understand what MVP was - this is the Minimum Viable Product in agile.
 It requires working from the top down, recognising users/consumers etc.

+## Code I'm inspired by:

+A lot of my inspiration would probably come from youtubers I watch, specifically Dream.. : (i'll put a link to his youtube later)
+In his videos, Dream uses plugins coded by him and his friends for minecraft challenge videos!
+I would say his videos would be a main source of inspiration for me as I love the creativity involved in coming up with the ideas, and seeing it excecuted in a really entertaining way through a video format is a great way to inspire other people interested in code too.
+I like this video in particular: ---, explain explain. ok bye lol